Selebre!

 Pages II Poses

 Pages II Poses is an immersive experience that builds a connection between literature and yoga movement.
-This session welcomes individuals of all ages and physical abilities, requiring no prior experience in yoga.
+This session is open to individuals of all ages and physical abilities, with no prior yoga experience required.

 (S)kin by Ibi Zoboi